What is the TopDown Engine?

 If that fails, make sure you imported at least v1.0.2 (you can check at the bottom of the readme what version you got) in an EMPTY project.

-And if all that fails, please use the support email, I’ll be happy to help you.
+And if all that fails, please use the support email and provide some info about what you did so far, and what happened, I’ll be happy to help you.

 A bit of info about why this may happen : Unity allows (for now) an asset on the Asset Store to upload its Project Settings folder (which includes input, quality, etc), but not the Packages’ manifest.json, which describes what packages the asset uses (such as, in this case, PostProcessing and Cincemachine).
 So the TopDown Engine implements an auto downloader that, once the asset’s been imported, runs a check, downloads the packages, and makes sure everything works.
 Of course, this is not as robust as it could be if it was native to Unity.
 I’m working with Unity right now to change that, and have a native solution.
 In the meantime, please try the steps above if you run into issues.